sharktacos/OpenColorIO-configs/docs/Premiere.md

 Using the OpenColorIO (OCIO) plugin it is then possible to export these to EXR.
 That workflow is decribed below.

-Premiere can *not* properly debayer the following camera RAW formats:
+Premiere can *not* properly debayer files from Black Magic cameras, nor can it properly interpret the following open file formats to log, instead displaying them in display-encoded Rec.709/BT.1886.

 - Black Magic (.BRAW)
 - CinemaDNG
-- Sony (.mxf)
+- MXF

 For these Resolve will need to be used, which can debayer all camera RAW formats.